tomsWebConsulting/twcsl/v7.1/Page/Store/Detail/Store Page Detail Sku Add/README.md

       Use this option if you want to have this effect on only one Store Page.

-      * Add code from file **[store page detail sku add options.html][6]** to Page Settings > Advanced > Page Header Code Injection for the Page.
+      * Add code from file **[store page detail sku add options.html][6]** to Page Settings > Advanced > Page Header Code Injection for the Store Page.
 Read the code for any instructions within.

-      * Add the following code to Page Settings > Advanced > Page Header Code Injection for the Page.
+      * Add the following code to Page Settings > Advanced > Page Header Code Injection for the Store Page.

         ```html
         <!-- begin TWC Store Page Detail Sku Add -->